If you’re thinking about investing in OEICs, it’s important to understand exactly how they work. We explain all you need to know.

 How you sell your shares will depend on how you invested.

-If you bought your shares online either directly or through an online service should be able to log onto your account and sell your shares at their current price.
+If you bought your shares online either directly or through an online service, you should be able to log onto your account and sell your shares at their current price.

 If you invested through an IFA, you will need to contact them to arrange the sale.

-Any profit you make when you sell will be subject to income and Capital Gains Tax, unless you have invested through an investment ISA.
-You can calculate you Capital Gains Tax bill using this calculator.
+As mentioned above, any profit you make when you sell will be subject to Income Tax and Capital Gains Tax, unless you have invested through a stocks and shares ISA.

-To find out what tax you could be charged go to the GOV.UK website.
+To find out exactly how much tax you could be charged go to the GOV.UK website.